Image

 Rendering images from Figma

-The Image component can fetch frames directly from the Figma Image API.
-It behaves like a regular <img /> element but accepts additional shorthand such as the figma: protocol or a full Figma URL.
+The Image component can fetch frames and components directly from Figma.
+It behaves like a regular <img /> element but accepts additional paths such as a configured source (e.g. icons:arrow-up) or the default figma: source, which requires a file ID plus component or frame selector (e.g. figma:<file_id>/Page/Component).

 When rendering Figma components the description from the file is automatically used for the <img /> accessibility text.
 You can override it by passing a description prop.